Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Introduction

 \section{Introduction}

-Nonlinear model predictive control (NMPC) has been an effective approach for perception-based robot navigation (e.g. \cite{polevoy2022post, polevoy2022complex, falanga2018pampc, lee2020aggressive, brito2019model, jian2023dynamic}).
-Nevertheless, NMPC is typically restricted to short, finite horizons to limit the computational burden of online optimization.
-This inherently limits the controller, since it is only able to utilize perception information within the planning horizon for policy optimization.
-This limitation can cause the system to get caught in local minima, especially in cluttered environments.
+Nonlinear model predictive control (NMPC) has been an effective approach for perception-based robot navigation (e.g., \cite{ falanga2018pampc, brito2019model, polevoy2022post, polevoy2022complex}).
+In some cases, robust and stochastic NMPC (RNMPC and SNMPC respectively) can provide performance guarantees in the presence of uncertainty \cite{lew2021sampling, yin2023risk, 10250934}.
+However, NMPC is typically restricted to short, finite horizons to limit the computational burden of online optimization.
+This often limits controller performance, since the cost accrued over the short horizon is often a poor approximation of the true cost-to-go.
+In navigation tasks, this limitation can cause the system to get caught in local minima.
+This is especially true in cluttered environments and in ``reactive'' control paradigms that only leverage current sensor measurements.
+Moreover, hand-designing a terminal cost that incorporates perception data and effectively approximates the true cost-to-go can be prohibitively difficult.

-A common approach to avoid local minima is to utilize a global planner to generate receding horizon waypoints.
-These global planners, however, often do not utilize the full system dynamics, which can be high-dimensional for complex systems.
-Furthermore, there are several challenges associated with implementing an effective global planner for perception-based navigation.
-For example, incorporating new perception data as it is obtained and accounting for dynamic environments is nontrivial.
-Thus, the performance of the system is often limited by the global planner.
+A common approach to improve the global performance of a receding-horizon controller is to utilize a global planner to generate receding-horizon waypoints.
+These global planners, however, often do not utilize the true system dynamics, which can be high-dimensional for complex systems.
+Rather, they tend to leverage simplified approximations with reduced dimensionality to improve computational tractability (e.g., \cite{jian2023dynamic, polevoy2022post, wang2022chase}).
+There are also challenges associated with implementing an effective global planner for perception-based navigation, such as planning for potential hidden obstacles in obscured areas.
+In these cases, the performance of the overall system can be limited by the global planner.

-In this paper, we augmented a sampling-based stochastic NMPC (SNMPC) algorithm, PAC-NMPC \cite{10250934}, with an RL trained perception-informed value function.
-Specifically, we train an actor policy and a critic action-value function using reinforcement learning.
-The actor and critic are then used to approximate the optimal value function, which is used as a terminal state cost and constraint for NMPC.
-This allows our approach to gain the benefits of the RL agent, which learns to minimize the expected discounted infinite-horizon return, while enforcing hard constraints using NMPC.
-In addition, our approach leverages sample complexity bounds \cite{kobilarov2015sample} to provide probabilistic guarantees for obstacle avoidance and value function improvement for each finite horizon policy.
-Our contributions are: